Teaching English in France: Living in France

 Pouvons-nous y aller en bus?

-• I am sorry, I don't speak French.
+• I'm sorry, I don't speak French.

 Je regrette, je ne parle pas français.

-Veuillez m'aider.
+Veuillez m'aider?

 Eating in France